grofers/web-central-logging/README.md

 ## Filters

-Filters are functions which filter of data to be logged.
+Filters are pure functions which filters the data to be logged.
 They are highly useful when you want to hide sensitive data in logs or reduce the payload size.
 Filters should be pure functions.

 There are two types of Filters

 #### ActionFilter

 This is used to filter Actions.
-By default nothing is filtered out
+By default everything in action is logged

 ##### Example